Koredotcom/docs/docs/gale/settings/security-and-control/single-sign-on.md

 When a user logs into a system that acts as an IDP and tries to access his GALE account, the following happens:

 1. The application redirects the user to the IDP for authentication.
-2. The user logs in at the IDP. portal/
+2. The user logs in at the IDP portal.
 3. IDP redirects the user back with an authorization code.
 4. The application exchanges the code for ID and access tokens.
 5. The application validates tokens and grants access.